Towards Compact and Real-Time Terahertz Dual-Comb Spectroscopy Employing a Self-Detection Scheme

-In Fig. \ref{dual-comb}(b), we show the inter-mode beat not signal measured by simultaneously switching on both lasers in continuous wave mode, i.e, 1000 and 945 mA for Comb1 and Comb2, respectively.
-Since the signal is measured via the microwave transmission line which is electrically connected to Comb2, the signal at $f_{\textrm{b2}}$ is much stronger than $f_{\textrm{b1}}$.
-The frequency difference between $f_{\textrm{b1}}$ and $f_{\textrm{b2}}$ is measured to be 8 MHz which determines the line spacing of the down-converted dual-comb spectra shown in Fig. \ref{dual-comb}(e).
-The high resolution spectra for Comb1 and Comb2 are shown in Figs. \ref{dual-comb}(c) and \ref{dual-comb}(d), respectively, measured using a resolution bandwidth (RBW) of 500 Hz.
-It is shown that although the signal of Comb1 is much weaker, its frequency stability is much better than Comb2.
-The linewidths of $f_{\textrm{b1}}$ and $f_{\textrm{b2}}$ are measured to be <500 Hz and 1.3 kHz, respectively.
+For multiheterodyne dual-comb detection, similarly to the intermode beat note measurement shown in Figure \ref{dual-comb}a, we employ the QCL self-detection scheme (details of the dual-comb measurement setup are shown in the Supporting Information, Figure S1).
+The two laser combs are electrically driven by two different DC power supplies.
+The two laser combs emit terahertz light simultaneously and the light from one comb will couple into the other comb via the free-space.
+The multiheterodyne beating signal is detected by Comb2 and the dual-comb spectrum can be recorded in real-time using a spectrum analyzer with the assistance of a microwave amplifier.

-The measured down-converted dual-comb spectra at different microwave frequencies following the processes \textcircled{1}, \textcircled{2}, \textcircled{3}, and \textcircled{4} are shown in Fig. \ref{dual-comb}(e).
-The line numbers of the spectra recorded at different carrier frequencies are not the same, which is due to the differences in nonlinear mixing strengths of terahertz modes and signal attenuations of microwave cables at different frequencies.
-However, the spectra shown in Fig. \ref{dual-comb}(e) sufficiently prove that the dual-comb multiheterodyne beating is successfully obtained in the compact system shown in Fig. \ref{Schematic}.
+To successfully obtain the downconverted dual-comb spectra, the two laser combs should demonstrate narrow beat note lines with a slight frequency difference ($\Delta{f}$=$| f_{\textrm{b1}}$-$f_{\textrm{b2}}|$) which determines the line spacing of the downconverted dual-comb spectrum.
+In Figure \ref{dual-comb}b, we show the intermode beat note signal measured when Comb1 and Comb2 are simultaneously operated at 1000 and 945 mA in cw mode, respectively.
+Because the signal is measured via the microwave transmission line, which is electrically connected to the detection comb (Comb2), the signal at $f_{\textrm{b2}}$ is much stronger than that at $f_{\textrm{b1}}$.
+The frequency difference between $f_{\textrm{b1}}$ and $f_{\textrm{b2}}$ ($\Delta{f}$) is measured to be 8 MHz which is equal to the measured line spacing of the downconverted dual-comb spectra shown in Figure \ref{dual-comb}e.
+The high resolution beat note spectra for Comb1 and Comb2 are shown in Figures \ref{dual-comb}c and \ref{dual-comb}d, respectively, as measured with a resolution bandwidth (RBW) of 500 Hz.
+The measured linewidths for both signals are comparable; i.e., they are $<$500 Hz and 1.3 kHz for $f_{\textrm{b1}}$ and $f_{\textrm{b2}}$, respectively.